Statement of responsibilities

 Auditors may wish to refer to, and/or incorporate, the Statement in audit planning documents, annual audit letters, reports and other audit outputs.

 The previous Statements, issued by the Audit Commission, served as the terms of engagement up to and including audits for 2014/15.
-The Statements covering local government bodies, NHS bodies and small bodies can be found here.
+The Statements covering local government bodies, NHS bodies and small bodies for 2014/15 are available.

 Terms of Appointment